iRNA-COSI/APAeval/execution_workflows/README.md

 ![EWFs][apaeval-ewfs]

 ## More details
 1. **Sanctioned input files**: Each of the processed input data APAeval is using for their challenges is provided as .bam file (For ease of use, as some participants require .fastq input, we also provide a .fastq file reconstructed from the processed .bam files).
-If participants need other file formats, these HAVE TO be created as part of the pre-processing within execution workflows (see 2.).
+If participants need other file formats, these HAVE TO be created as part of the pre-processing **within** execution workflows (see 2.).
 Similarly, for each dataset we provide a gencode annotation in .gtf format, as well as a reference PAS atlas in .bed format for participants that depend on pre-defined PAS.
 All other annotation formats that might be needed HAVE TO be created from those.
 Non-sanctioned annotation- or similar auxiliary files MUST NOT be downloaded as part of the execution workflows, in order to ensure comparability of all participants’ performance.

 > As several execution workflows might have to do the same pre-processing tasks, we created a [utils][utils] directory, where scripts (which have their corresponding docker images uploaded to the APAeval dockerhub) are stored.
 Please check the [utils][utils] directory before writing your own conversion scripts, and/or add your pre-processing scripts to the utils directory if you think others might be able to re-use them.

 2. **Method execution:** For each tool to be benchmarked (“participant”) one execution workflow has to be written.
 The workflow MUST include all necessary pre- and post-processing steps that are needed to get from the input formats provided by APAeval (see 1.), to the output specified by APAeval in their metrics specifications (see 3.).
 Those specifications might require that more than one output file is created by the workflow.
 If a tool has distinct run modes, the calls to those should be parameterized, so that the workflow can easily be run again with a different mode.
+If those runmodes significantly alter the behaviour of the method, please discuss with the APAeval community whether the distinct runmodes should actually be treated as distinct participants in APAeval (see [section on parameters](#parameters)).
 In general, all tool parameters should be configurable in the workflow config files.
 Parameters, file names, run modes, etc. MUST NOT be hardcoded within the workflow.

 > IMPORTANT: Do not download any other annotation files because the docs of your method say so.
 Instead, create all files the method needs from the ones provided by APAeval.
 If you don't know how, please don't hesitate to start discussions within the APAeval community!
 Chances are high that somebody already encountered a similar problem and will be able to help.